Harika-SVL/Git/notes.md

 ## Git Cherry pick

-* If we need to pick specific commits or specific range of commits (sequence) of commits , cherry pick can be used
+* If we need to pick specific commits or specific range (sequence) of commits , cherry pick can be used
 * Firstly, we add two commits

 ![Alt text](shots/79.JPG)